UniMath/UniMath/UniMath/Dedekind/README.md

 Authors: Catherine Lelay

-This Coq library provide a formalisation of real numbers built using Dedekind cuts.
+This Coq library provides a formalisation of real numbers built using Dedekind cuts.

 It builds upon V. Voevodsky's Foundations library, available on